From Gut Feeling to Data-Driven Hiring: How to Make Smarter Sales Hiring Decisions

 Instead, sales leaders must:

-• Identify reliable predictors of success—quota attainment, coachability, and adaptability matter more than charisma.
+- Identify reliable predictors of success.
+Quota attainment, coachability, and adaptability are more consistent indicators than how someone presents in an interview.

-Companies that embrace data-driven hiring and continuous sales training will consistently outperform those relying on intuition alone.
+Companies that embrace data-driven hiring and continuous sales training tend to build more consistent sales performance than those relying on intuition.